strigo/strigo-rest-docs/content/intro.md

 The `error` key is only included when an error occurs, and has two fields (`type` and `message`).

-* `type` -> The Strigo-specific type of error (e.g. `classNotFound`).
+* `type` -> The Strigo-specific type of error (e.g. `ClassNotFound`).
 While you can operate on HTTP status codes, this provides a more elaborate mechanism for acting on errors.
 For example, a request can return `400` for two completely different types of errors.
 * `message` -> A more elaborate, human-readable message describing the error.

 <aside class="notice">